Noaemien/ada-template-website/competitors.md

 Wikispeedia contains thousands of Wikipedia articles that appear in real player paths.
 Not all of them are suitable competitors.

-We can have a look at the composition of the Wikispeedia database, it contains a reduced portion of the articles from the english language version of Wikipedia:
+We can have a look at the composition of the Wikispeedia database, it contains a reduced portion of the articles from **the english language version of Wikipedia**:

 {% include_relative _plots/articles_overview.html %}